sysprog21/srv32/README.md

 ## Synthesis

-Provide the Yosys synthesis script on the syn folder.
+Provide the Yosys synthesis script on the `syn` directory.

 ## Compliance tests

 Compliance test for ISS simulator and RTL.
 This is the compliance test form RISC-V Foundation Compliance Task Group.
 The github repository is at <https://github.com/riscv/riscv-compliance>.
-Running the following command will clone the repository into tests folder and do the compliance test.
+Running the following command will clone the repository into `tests` directory and do the compliance test.

     make tests              # run the compliance test for RTL make tests-sw           # run the compliance test for ISS simulator